vkhaydarov/ml_cv_example/README.md

 ## Data
 The project expects raw data in a certain format.
 Each instance should consist of an image and a json file with metadata (incl. label).
 Currently, a publicly available dogs vs cats dataset is used (copyrights: https://www.microsoft.com/en-us/download/details.aspx?id=54765).
-To download already properly formatted data please use the following link: https://cloudstore.zih.tu-dresden.de/index.php/s/8bMk2LKdaPDYHfA
+To download already properly formatted data please contact @vkhaydarov

 The downloaded files need to be put in folder 'data' (this folder must be created by the user).